-Additionally, we had a foreign exchange forward contract with a notional amount of \notin 95 million that matured during 2023 and commercial paper borrowings of \notin 420 million that were repaid during 2021.
-These qualified as net investment hedges and were deemed to be effective until maturity.
+Additionally, we had derivative instruments with notional amount of €95 million that matured during 2023.
+These derivative instruments qualified as net investment hedges which were deemed to be effective until maturity.

-The table summarizes the amounts of gains (losses) recognized in other comprehensive income (loss) related to nonderivative and derivative instruments designated as net investment hedges:
+The following table summarizes the amounts of gains (losses) recognized in other comprehensive income (loss) related to non-derivative and derivative instruments designated as net investment hedges in 2024, 2023 and 2022: